M/S Ever Given is one of the world's largest container ships, L ~399.98 m, B ~59 m, d ~15.5 m, DWT ~200.000 tons.

 Ship turns starboard

-Why the ship turned starboard is also not clear.
+Why the ship at high speed turned starboard is also not clear.
 The ship ended up blocking the canal like this, with plenty tugs offering services:

 The owner of Ever Given didn't use these small, weak harbour mooring tugs!